ovis-hpc/distribution/README.md

 If contributing EPEL packaging, Use epel$version as an OS name, since EPEL introduces many packaging incompatibilities via newer versions, for example libssl.

+LLNL does things its own way: https://github.com/LLNL/ovis/releases, see the spec files.

 ### Making packages

 This project assumes you know the generalities of package building for your system.
 Visit